 If you haven't tried making homemade Almond Roca before, you DEFINITELY should.

-This candy is packed with incredible flavor and texture - with its hard caramel crunchy middle that's coated with creamy milk chocolate and topped with little pieces of smashed almonds, and it's delectable.
+This candy is packed with incredible flavor and texture - with its hard caramel crunchy middle coated with creamy milk chocolate and topped with little pieces of smashed almonds, and it's delectable.

 Ingredients